 I think any kind of refrigerated biscuits you can find should work.
 If you don’t have the Country Biscuits where you live, try using another kind and follow the same method.
 I like the refrigerated biscuits vs. making my own because they save on time.

-Easy Garlic Twists
+How to Make Garlic Twists

 - 3 tbsp butter, melted